vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 Where $C$ is the number of chromosomes on the genome assembly to index and $L_i$ is the length in base pairs of a chromosome $i$.

-To compute this, a `.bed` file describing the entire genome as genomic regions which can be produced using [this script](bedFromFasta.md).
+To compute this, a `.bed` file describing the entire genome as genomic regions which can be produced using the [bedFromFasta.pl](bedFromFasta.md) script.

 ```shell
 bedFromFasta.pl -i reference_genome.fasta -o reference_genome.bed